Mary Nolan: Later years

 After leaving Los Angeles, Nolan earned a living by appearing on the vaudeville circuit.
 She also sang in nightclubs and roadhouses throughout the United States.
 In March 1937, she was jailed in New York City for failing to pay a four-year-old dress bill to The Wilma Gowns, Inc. for $405.87.
 At the time of her arrest, she was staying at a "cheap rooming house not far from Times Square."
 While in jail, she was transferred to the psychiatric ward at Bellevue Hospital.
 Upon her release, Nolan told reporters that she was sent to Bellevue because the shock of her arrest caused her "severe nervous strain" which required hospitalization.

 After her release from Bellevue, she returned to performing in nightclubs.
 In July 1937, the Actors Fund of America sent her to the Brunswick Home in Amityville, New York for psychiatric treatment.
 She was transferred from the Brunswick Home in October 1937 after overdosing on sedatives.
 She remained hospitalized for a year.
 Upon her release in 1939, she returned to Hollywood and changed her name to Mary Wilson.
-She moved to a bungalow court which she later managed to earn money.
+She moved to a bungalow court, which she later managed to earn money.
 In 1941, she sold her life story to The American Weekly, serialized under the title "Confessions of a Follies Girl", and appeared in several issues.
-In Spring 1948, she was hospitalized for malnutrition and was treated for a gall bladder disorder.
+In Spring 1948, she was hospitalized for malnutrition and treated for a gall bladder disorder.
 Shortly before her death, she began working on her memoirs, titled Yesterday's Girl, with the help of writer John Preston.

 Death

-On October 31, 1948, Nolan was found dead in her Hollywood apartment at the age of 45.
+On October 31, 1948, Nolan was found dead in a three-room bungalow court apartment, at the age of 45.
 An autopsy later determined that Nolan had died of an overdose of Seconal.
 Her death is listed as "accidental or suicide".
 Her funeral was held on November 4 at the Utter-McKinley & Strother Hollywood chapel in Hollywood.
 Nolan was buried at Hollywood Forever Cemetery.

 Among Nolan's few possessions was an antique piano once owned by Rudolph Valentino.
 It was sold in an estate sale.